 Russia’s major attack on Ukraine has caused a large number of civilian casualties and the destruction of civilian infrastructure.

-This has forced millions of Ukrainians to flee their homes in search of safety, protection and help.
-During the first five weeks of the war, more than four million refugees crossed the border into neighbouring countries and many more have been forced to leave their homes inside the country.
+This has forced millions of Ukrainians to flee their homes in search of safety, protection, and help.
+During the first five weeks of the war, more than four million refugees crossed the border into neighboring countries and many more have been forced to leave their homes inside the country.

 According to the UN, more than 14 million people are believed to have fled their homes after Russia attacked Ukraine of which 90% are women and children.
 Men between the ages of 18 and 60 cannot leave the country.